Kim Reynolds: 2022

+Reynolds was reelected to a second full term, defeating Democratic nominee Deidre DeJear, 58% to 40%.

+First term

 Reynolds's elevation to the governorship created a vacancy in the office of lieutenant governor.
 Reports indicated that Reynolds's selection of a lieutenant governor could be challenged in the Iowa Supreme Court.
 An opinion from the Attorney General of Iowa indicated that "an individual promoted from lieutenant governor to governor, as was Reynolds, [did] not have the authority to appoint a new lieutenant governor."
 On May 25, 2017, Reynolds announced that Iowa Public Defender Adam Gregg would serve as acting lieutenant governor; to avoid litigation, the Reynolds administration stated that Gregg "[would] not hold the official position of lieutenant governor" and would not succeed Reynolds in the event of her inability to serve as governor.

 In 2018, Reynolds proposed cutting $10 million from Medicaid, which cares for eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
 In 2020, she proposed a one-cent increase in the state sales tax (bringing it to 8 cents), offset by a phased reduction in the state income tax, including a cut in the rate for the top bracket from 9% to 5.5%.
 Reynolds's proposed restructuring of the state tax code would represent a further reduction in income taxes, going beyond 2018 legislation (passed by Republicans in the state legislature and signed into law by Reynolds) that was the largest income tax cut in Iowa history.
 Her proposed sales-tax increase, however, was largely opposed by state legislators.

 In 2018, after the U.S. Supreme Court's decision in Obergefell v.
 Hodges (2015), Reynolds called same-sex marriage a "settled" issue and said that she did not consider herself obligated to follow the Iowa Republican Party platform provision against same-sex marriage.